mrjn-t/drug-side-effect-nlp/README.md

 ## Author

-Self-initiated project as part of preparation for MSc in Data Science / AI.
+Self-initiated project to develop practical skills in machine learning and NLP, as part of preparation for MSc in Data Science / AI.